servusDei2018/GuruMUD/README.md

 # GuruMUD
-[WORK-IN-PROGRESS] A fast, lightweight, minimal MUD client in Go
+A fast, lightweight, minimal MUD client in Go

 ## Status